blazing-edge-labs/webdriverio-blog-example/README.md

 ##Setting up the configuration file

 If you've cloned the repo, then you have my *wdio.conf.js* and you don't need to set it up.
-If you want to customize the configurnation file, type
+If you want to customize the configuration file, type
 ```
 wdio config
 ```